Skip to content

 The US added more absolute revenue than any other market despite its low growth rate.
 For revenue-focused labels, the US remains the priority; for growth-focused strategy, mid-tier European markets offer better marginal returns.

-Per-stream rates by country: complete breakdown
+Per-stream rates by country

 Per-stream rates vary dramatically by geography because royalty pools are country-specific.
 Higher subscription prices, higher paid-to-free ratios, and stronger ad markets all increase the local pool.